DarkStarSword/3d-fixes/README.md

 Gets the Unity version of a given executable, or searches for Unity executables within a directory.
 Pass it SteamApps/common/\* to find every Unity game in your collection.

+### unity_cb_to_hlsl.sh ###
+Translates the Unity global constant buffer definition from a shader (or shaders) into a cbuffer definition for use in a HLSL shader.
+If multiple shaders are specified, their definitions will be collated and merged together.